 - outline the developmental high points so far in your career

 - indicate how attending the conference would further your development

 You should include a passport size photo (for the conference programme and on the scholarship poster if you win – remember to smile!
 Usually the June or July before the annual IATEFL conference, members can apply for a multitude of scholarships, including ours, through the IATEFL website.
-Please check here for more information.
+Please click here for more information and to apply.